 Adjustable split king mattresses are pretty great, but they’re not perfect.

-When it was time to upgrade our mattress last year, I knew I wanted to try out an adjustable split king mattress.
+When it was time to upgrade our mattress, I knew I wanted to try out an adjustable split king mattress.
 Between the health benefits, convenience, and how much my parents love theirs, I knew it would be a great purchase.